anagha-google/apache-hudi-gcp-lab/03-lab-guide/Module-04.md

 3. The table persists post the initial run of the BigQuerySyncTool, just the manifest is replaced
 4. If the Hudi schema changes, the external table will reflect the latest schema.
 5. If the Hudi dataset has deletes/updates, and if Parquet underneath the external tables gets deleted, the query will not fail, it will merely not reflect the data within the files that were deleted
+6. JFYI - predicate pushdowns are supported, partition pruning is supported whether you query via BigQuery SQL or via Apache Spark and using the BigQuery Spark connector
-6. When you query the external table, follow the typical best practices, such as explicitly calling out the columns you want to select, apply the partition keys for performance and such..
+8. When you query the external table, follow the typical best practices, such as explicitly calling out the columns you want to select, apply the partition keys for performance and such..

 ### 1.5.
 What is takes to use the tooling as it stands